elemonader/elemonader/README.md

 - 👯 I’m hoping to collaborate with Emilio Estevez and the Late, Great Charlie Sheen on a "Men at Work" sequel.
 - 🤔 I’m looking for love in all the wrong places.
 - 💬 Ask me about your day.
+- 🤺 Your anger is a gift.
+Stay safe and at least prepare for the possibility of marked, civil unrest in 2025.